 Major construction for this project was completed in 2013.
-This Continuing Authorities Program (CAP) ecosystem restoration study analyzed the channelized section of the lower Cache River and proposed reestablishing flow to six meanders.
-It was financially feasible to restore only two meanders.
+This CAP ecosystem restoration study analyzed the channelized section of the lower Cache River and proposed re-establishing flow to six meanders.
+Two meanders were constructed to date and they have been very successful.
 While the City of Clarendon was the official sponsor of this project, the Arkansas Game and Fish Commission and The Nature Conservancy were important partners in the project.
 The restoration will be monitored to assess the ecological response.
+Efforts to restore the remaining meanders are discussed in Recommendation 4.